Theod00re/app.nasjm.com/README.md

 Automatically create and explore summarized notes and recordings in a single application.
 Easily define your style of note taking, information required and watch our systems record notes you'll understand.

 Bring the newest tech to your team with Nas-Summary-Support: Summ, smp, and more.

+### Feattures and Functions

+> The Core feature is recording the key take-aways from an audio/video stream using TensorFlow or Pytorch (ML and Deep Learning).